 Regardless of what was the cause of the crash, you will be required to prove that some other party was responsible for your injuries.
 It is not just the direct impact that causes injury to those inside buildings, but also the collapse of the building or the crash igniting the combustible and flammable fluids inside.

 Let our best car accident lawyers in Los Angeles, California be by your side.
-Contact the Compass Law Group, PC, to speak about your particular case and find out ways to establish liability and recover damages in your circumstances.
-Contact us at 800-602-4010 to get a free consultation.
+Contact the Compass Law Group, LLP, to speak about your particular case and find out ways to establish liability and recover damages in your circumstances.